 The basic policy of the curriculum is for the students to acquire basic knowledge essential for policy research and practical expertise for application and development.
 In addition, students will look at actual policy issues, and by conducting quantitative analysis using data, case studies, etc. on their own, students will develop the ability to make policy recommendations for problem solving.
+Compared to the one-year program, students will gain an academically higher level of expertise in policy analysis and policy making capability.
 Through these efforts, the program will cultivate highly skilled human resources in the policy field who can become executives of governments and international organizations in their own countries and others.